0xMiden/miden-faucet/docs/src/getting-started/cli.md

 This guide shows the available commands and their configuration options to run with the Miden Faucet CLI.

+The faucet comes with two CLI tools:

+- **miden-faucet-operator**: Runs the faucet, used for initializing and starting the faucet.
+- **miden-faucet-client**: Used for interacting with a live faucet, i.e. for requesting tokens from a running faucet.

 ## Available Commands

 | Command | Description |